General information - types of securities, deadlines, other market specifics - Hungary

 Note on tax reclaims

-Clearstream Banking accepts no responsibility for the acceptance or non-acceptance by the tax authorities of the refund applications nor for the reimbursement of taxes paid.
+Clearstream Banking accepts no responsibility for the acceptance or non-acceptance by the tax authorities (and/or, as the case may be, by the relevant issuer) of the refund applications nor for the reimbursement of taxes paid.

 Automatic tax exemption on debt securities